 Eligibility for CEAP

-Most households whose gross income is at or below 150% of the federal poverty level (PDF) are generally eligible for assistance.
+Most households whose gross income is at or below 150% of the federal poverty level (see income guidelines) are generally eligible for assistance.

 Households with income up to 200% of federal poverty levels with a member who is disabled, younger than 6 or at least 60 years old, may also qualify and be eligible for CEAP.
 In addition, households whose income is above the income threshold for CEAP, but below 60% of Connecticut’s Median Income may qualify for Contingency Heating Assistant Program (CHAP).
 For more information, call 2-1-1/United Way.